Manfred logoManfred logo

 Methodology

-This report was based on Manfred’s database, which currently counts over 101.692 professional profiles as of September 18th, 2024.
+This report is based on the Manfred database, which contained 112,660 professional profiles as of November 10, 2025.

 Years of experience